-We generally don’t get asked what is the goal or purpose of eating delicious food, or smelling a rose or having sex, but we do get do asked what is the purpose of working hard or earning money.
+We generally don’t get asked what is the goal or purpose of eating delicious food, or smelling a rose or having sex, but we do get asked what is the purpose of working hard or earning money.
 It’s because we see the first category of activities as “the end in itself” whereas the second category as “the means to an end.”
-Applied to life, when someone asks what is the ultimate goal of life they are seeing life as a means to something and not an end in itself, otherwise they won’t ask this question.
+Applied to life, when someone asks what is the ultimate goal of life they are seeing life as a means to something and not an end in itself, otherwise they would’t ask this question.

 Whenever spiritual Gurus get asked this question their standard answer is – “the purpose of life is to live and live joyfully, don’t look for any deeper purpose.”
 Which basically means don’t see this life as a means to something else but an end in itself, it’s a reward, a gift of god to be enjoyed and not a fuel to be burnt to achieve something outside of itself.

 The next logical question is how can we just live and not make any plans for future, how will we grow.
 The example given here is that of a tree, a tree just lives and in living it grows, when it stops growing it starts dying.
 It has no ambitions outside of its own life.
 It has no desire to travel, become something other than who it is, doesn’t make any plans as to how its flowers and fruits should be utilised, who should consume them.

 The growth here can be understood in terms of the two important dimensions – growth in the external world and the growth in the internal world.
 Having too many desires and big plans in the external world can come in the way of one’s inner growth.
 In fact the expression “inner growth” is a misnomer as nothing grows inside of us – on the contrary the ego is destroyed when one connects with the deeper reaches of one’s psyche.